 Does management ensure that teams have favorable meeting conditions for project work, including adequate space, sufficient time together and reliable resources?
 Does the company at large host morale-boosting events, perhaps that are social in nature and include friendly competition, incentives or off-site recreation?

 7. What professional development opportunities will I have in this role?

 A company assumes that you have taken measures to advance your skills while working in your current and previous jobs.
 In fact, they’ll probably be hesitant to hire you if your career has remained stagnant over the years.
-Knowing these expectations, ask how the company will help you to continue to develop professionally during your time with them.
-Do they provide funding for furthering your education through a postgraduate degree program?
-Will they sponsor conferences or training for your position or department specifically or approve time away from the office for outside opportunities you come across yourself?
-Professional development is much more reasonable to take on and typically more beneficial to you when your own company is involved to some extent, so you will want to know ahead of time how your career will progress in this job.
+Knowing these expectations, find out how the company will help you to develop professionally during your time there.